 If you are injured by a defective product, Florida allows you to seek compensation for the expenses and impacts your injury caused through a product liability lawsuit.
 This lawsuit requires that you prove not only that the product was defective, but that you used the product as intended and the defect resulted in an injury to you.
 See the frequently asked questions below to learn more about the requirements and process of filing a product liability lawsuit in Fort Lauderdale.

 Often a defective product will cause injury to more than just one person.
 In fact, some product defects can result in injuries to thousands of people before the product is ultimately removed from the market.
-When claimants with factually similar product liability file claims against the same entity, the court can employ two types of legal actions to deal with them.
+When claimants with factually similar injuries file product liability claims against the same entity, the court can employ two types of legal actions to deal with them.
 These different actions are referred to as “mass torts.”